dkenney18/simpleGame/README.md

 # simpleGame
-a simple game to experiment with good programming desgin
+a simple game to experiment with good programming design This project is in progress